 There are many different ways to learn, and in music there are countless hours spent in the practise room, working toward performance.
 All that independent work comes to fruition when we collaborate, whether that is with other performers on stage, with a teacher in a lesson, or with the listener – reacting and developing that real-time relationship that is unique to musical sound.
 MUS654 is a space, a place, a chance to develop skills, deepen your perspective, and learn from someone who does things a bit differently to you.
 It could be that you learn from a pianist, or a clarinettist, or a sax player, and you may have never considered things as they do.
 This is a chance to stretch the horizons and explore.
 The overall goal is that by the end of the 10 weeks (plus the bonus week in the middle: Thinking Time- What is a curriculum?) that you will be in a position to have enough resources and ideas to develop a curriculum for your students, or maybe even for yourself!

-This is the third year I have run the online version of the class and it is also something that my university students studying Music and Teaching (like private teaching, running a studio class) will be following to supplement their on-campus lectures. #MUS654 is meant to probe your knowledge, open the doors to new ideas, and help you to create for yourself.
+I have run the online version of the class since 2014 and it is also something that my university students studying Music and Teaching (like private teaching, running a studio class) will be following to supplement their on-campus lectures. #MUS654 is meant to probe your knowledge, open the doors to new ideas, and help you to create for yourself.

 Join me and my university students as we experiment with the components of musical learning, perusing how we understand and explain foundations like rhythm, pitch, and the mechanics of sounds, and the higher level concepts like what actually makes a curriculum for learning – instead of vaulting from one piece to the next.
 We explore question like how do we teach expression, how do we ourselves express?
 We challenge ourselves to look through the lenses of someone else, and maybe not to look at all, but to listen…